Russ Laribee

-Russell Kurt Laribee (born July 30, 1956) is a former professional baseball player.
+Russell Kurt Laribee (born July 30, 1956) is an American former professional baseball player.

 A native of Southington, Connecticut, Laribee attended Southington High School and the University of Connecticut.
 In 1976, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, and led the league in triples with five.
 Laribee was drafted in the 21st round (527th overall) of the 1977 Draft.
-From 1977 through 1981 he played outfielder in the Boston Red Sox minor league system, ascending as high as the team's Triple-A affiliate, the Pawtucket Red Sox.
+From 1977 through 1981 he played outfield in the Boston Red Sox minor league system, ascending as high as the team's Triple-A affiliate, the Pawtucket Red Sox.
 His most productive season came in with Double-A Bristol Red Sox, when he hit .302 with a .390 on-base percentage and a .508 slugging in 109 games.